rpatterson/nOrg/doc/design.rst

 node fields and properties are `MIME header fields`_
     Fields used by the core software should re-use standard header fields as much as possible.
-Where a field is clearly specific to the core software, it will begin with a 'TODO-' prefix.
-Arbitrary node properties should begin with the 'X-' prefix.
+Where a field is clearly specific to the core software, it will begin with a 'NORG-' prefix.
+Arbitrary node properties should begin with the 'PROPERTY-' prefix.
+Do not use the ``X-`` prefix as the `'X-' prefix has became a problem itself`_ rather than helping.

 nodes are files
     TODO nodes are file in a project hierarchy with an extension